ordina-jworks/ordina-jworks.github.io/_posts/2017-01-21-Node-with-TypeScript.md

 Each Node instance has its own allocated memory and cannot access variables or call methods on other instances.
 The Node cluster and process framework provide the option to send messages between Node instances.
 <br/><br/>
-The IPCMessage instances that are sent exist in two forms.
+The `IPCMessage` instances that are sent exist in two forms.
-- IPCRequest: This is the initial message that is sent to a target.
+- `IPCRequest`: This is the initial message that is sent to a target.
-- IPCReply: This is the response (if any) from the target back to the original caller.
+- `IPCReply`: This is the response (if any) from the target back to the original caller.
 <br/><br/>

 This allows for easy two way communication and identification whether the message was a reply to an earlier message.
 Messages can be sent with or without a callback.
 The callback is executed when a reply to the original message is received.
-Because only basic data types can be sent across Node instances the MessageManager instance of the caller stores the callback reference and generates an unique id for said callback.
+Because only basic data types can be sent across Node instances the `MessageManager` instance of the caller stores the callback reference and generates an unique id for said callback.
 This allows the application to send the callback ID across Node instances and execute it when it arrives back at the caller.

-    {% highlight typescript %}
+    {% highlight coffeescript %}

     /**
          * MessageManager singleton class.
          * This class has an array of tuples of string and Function.